 This step is critical because it eliminates fines and penalties for noncompliance with various laws and regulations while also lowering storage costs.

 Today’s business world is rife with fearless competitors.
-One of the most significant differences between a successful and a failed business is that the latter is better at comprehending and using the information to achieve the ultimate information maturity.
+One of the most significant differences between a successful and a failed business is that the latter is better at comprehending and taking advantage of information.

 By linking individuals, processes, and technology, effective companies will unlock the full value of their information.
 When information is handled effectively and only high-quality information is kept, organizations may turn it into knowledge to get additional insights into their business and redirect their operations to more profitable activities.